krankos/chat-ytchannel/README.md

 ### How It Works ✨

 1. **Process Videos**: Download and transcribe Mastra AI YouTube videos (or any videos!)
-2. **Extract Knowledge**: AI pulls out speakers, topics, and key insights
+2. **Extract & Store**: AI pulls out speakers, topics, and key insights, stores them as searchable chunks
-3. **Chat Away**: Ask questions and get answers based on the video content
+3. **RAG Chat**: When you ask questions, it retrieves relevant transcript chunks first
+4. **Get YouTube Data**: Uses the video IDs from retrieved chunks to fetch metadata, thumbnails, analytics via MCP

 ### Why This is Cool 🚀